giantswarm/docs/src/content/tutorials/connectivity/ingress/exposing-workloads/_index.md

 ## Forwarding ports with `kubectl port-forward` {#port-forward}

-Forwarding a port with `kubectl` is fairly easy, however, it should be only used for debugging purposes.
+Forwarding a port with `kubectl` is easy, however, it should be only used for debugging purposes.

 To know more about forwarding TCP ports using `kubectl port-forward`, you should read the ["Use Port Forwarding to Access Applications in a Cluster"](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) page in the official Kubernetes documentation.